mowzie/Resume/README.md

 * Enrolled in the *Coffee Master* program (before it became defunct)
 * Provided assistance to customers in effective and efficient manner
 * Accurate cash handling and superb drink making

-*<datetime> 2009 <datetime>*
-**Clatter & Din** - Client Relations Intern
-* Ensured studios were clean and arranged before/after sessions
-* Assisted engineers in ISDN patching with clients
-* Collected and delivered lunch orders for clients

 Projects of Interest
 --------------------